 The Emergency Food Assistance program provides a holistic approach to helping families experiencing natural disasters; the loss of a home, family member, or employment; a major health set-back; and other life changing events.
 It’s a unique program in that it provides the households seeking assistance with emergency food more frequently and in larger quantities than traditional pantries.
 The Pantry believes in providing families with enough nutritious food that will help them in their time of need versus using a model that gives enough food for a few days, and then people leave with the fear of running out in a few days.
 Families can receive 30 days of food for 30 days as well as weekly monthly access to fresh foods.
 The Pantry staff then work with them to apply for assistance and match them with other local resources to help them overcome their temporary setback.
 Since its inception, the Food Pantry has become a multi-service agency, committed to providing comprehensive services to those in need.

-The Food Pantry served 4,297 clients and distributed 390,447 pounds of food in 2022.
-They also provided information and referral to 1,841 individuals, ongoing food support to 244 seniors through the Brown Bag program, out-of-school time food for 272 school-aged children, and 35 individuals who received emergency utility assistance.
+The Food Pantry served 5,609 neighbors and distributed 446,859 pounds of food in 2023.
+They also provided information and referrals to 1,510 individuals, ongoing food support to 304 seniors through the Brown Bag program, out-of-school time food for 272 school-aged children, 1,239 and 56 individuals who received emergency utility assistance.